makanyane/IWTE/documentation/battlemap_settlements_RR_and_RTW.md

 You must move things in **Object Mode**, do not use Edit Mode and do NOT apply transforms!
 You should still be able to see the location and rotation of the object in the side-bar.

-When you've finished your changes export to dae or glb you can use the task file created by IWTE to create a revised settlement plan.
+When you've finished your changes export to dae or glb.
+You can use the task file created by IWTE to create a revised settlement plan.